zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/snaps-group.md

 ---
-title: Create group snapshots
+title: Snapshot group of PVCs
 hidden: true
 keywords: portworx, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk, snapshots, stork, clones
-description: Learn to take a group snapshot of a volume from a Kubernetes persistent volume claim (PVC) and use that snapshot as the volume for a new pod.
-Try today!
+description: Instructions on taking snapshots of a group of PVCs and restoring PVCs from the snapshots
+series: k8s-local-snap
+weight: 9
 ---

-This document will show you how to create group snapshots of Portworx volumes and how you can clone those snapshots to use them in pods.
+This document will show you how to create group snapshots of Portworx volumes and how you can restore those snapshots to use them in pods.

 ## Pre-requisites

-**Installing STORK**

-This requires that you already have [STORK](/portworx-install-with-kubernetes/storage-operations/stork) installed and running on your
-Kubernetes cluster.
-If you fetched the Portworx specs from [https://install.portworx.com](https://install.portworx.com) and used the default options, STORK is already installed.

-**Kubernetes Version**
+{{% content "portworx-install-with-kubernetes/storage-operations/create-snapshots/shared/k8s-group-snap-v2-prereqs.md" %}}

+### Portworx and Stork Version

+This page describes the steps for group snapshots for Portworx version 2.0.2 or above.
+The Stork version also needs to be above 2.0.2.

+If you have a lower Stork and Portworx version, refer to legacy method [Create group snapshots using VolumeSnapshots](/portworx-install-with-kubernetes/storage-operations/create-snapshots/snaps-group-legacy).

+### Kubernetes Version

 Group snapshots are supported in following Kubernetes versions: